Italy: GDP growth loses momentum in Q3

 On the domestic front, household spending grew 2.5% in Q3, matching the 2.5% expansion recorded in Q2, supported by a substantial increase in purchases of durable goods more than offsetting declining sales of non-durable goods.
 Meanwhile, fixed investment rose 0.8% in Q3, down from Q2s 1.5% increase, as residential and non-residential buildings investment contracted, more than offsetting higher investment in machinery and equipment.
 Lastly, public spending dropped 0.2% (Q2: -1.2%).

-On an annual basis, economic growth waned notably to 2.6% in the third quarter, following the previous period's 4.9% expansion.
+On an annual basis, economic growth moderated to 2.6% in Q3, compared to the previous periods 5.0% growth.

 The economy will weaken markedly next year.
 Depleted savings, tighter financial conditions and still-elevated inflation should hit consumer spending.
 Moreover, a challenging external backdrop will weigh on exports and investments.
 Pro-market reforms from the newly-formed government could sustain growth and improve the business climate, however, posing an upside risk.
 That said, weak fiscal metrics and Russian gas cuts to the EU pose downside risks to the outlook.